5 Tips on Finding the Right Therapist for You

 Keywords.
 Keywords.
 Keywords.

 Many therapists in private practice try to design their websites carefully.
-They pay attention to certain keywords that describe what their ideal clients might be searching for because they want to organically improve their online visibility and rank higher in Google's list of search results.
+They pay attention to certain keywords that describe what their ideal clients might be searching for because they want to organically improve their online visibility and rank higher in Google's list of search results because "Google search is the most popular search engine today by far".
 This process is called "Search Engine Optimization" or "SEO".